exponea/exponea-flutter-sdk/Documentation/tracking.md

 Invoking this method will cause the SDK to:

-* Remove the push notification token for the current customer from local device storage and the customer profile in Engagement.
+* Remove the push notification token for the current customer from local device storage and the customer profile in {user.mkg}.
 * Clear local repositories and caches, excluding tracked events.
 * Track a new session start if `automaticSessionTracking` is enabled.
-* Create a new customer record in Engagement (a new `cookie` soft ID is generated).
+* Create a new customer record in {user.mkg} (a new `cookie` soft ID is generated).
 * Regenerate `device_id` for the new customer if `regenerateDeviceIdOnAnonymize` is set to `true`.
   For more information, see [SDK configuration](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration).
 * Assign the previous push notification token to the new customer record.